ghasedakapi/ghasedakapi-csharp/README.md

   The best and easiest way to add the Ghasedak libraries to your .NET project is to use the NuGet package manager.

 ## Package Manager
-   Install-Package Ghasedak -Version 1.0.2
+   Install-Package Ghasedak
 ## .NET CLI
-   dotnet add package Ghasedak --version 1.0.2
+   dotnet add package Ghasedak

 ## Simple Send